 Many of the challenges facing our regions are not that unique from region to region.
 The difference-maker is whether and how a region’s leaders decide to work together to address these challenges in a positively impactful manner, and follow through on their commitments.

 In the metro Atlanta region, this is exactly what began to happen when a small group of regional leaders started coming together during the summer of 2013 to discuss what was voiced by employers during the Georgia Competitiveness Initiative during 2011 and reported on during 2012 – the importance of having a workforce in this region that is more ready and aligned to meet employer needs in order to sustain and grow their operations.
-The initial group included representatives from Atlanta CareerRise (Dr. Cinda Herndon-King), the Atlanta Regional Commission (Mary Margaret Garrett), Federal Reserve Bank of Atlanta (Todd Greene), Georgia Department of Economic Development (Blake Ashby, Ben Hames), Invest Atlanta (Dr. Eloisa Klementich), the Metro Atlanta Chamber (Chuck Meadows, Amy Lancaster), and the State Workforce Development Board (Wendell Dallas).
+The small group was initially led by leaders serving with the Federal Reserve Bank of Atlanta, Atlanta CareerRise, and the Metro Atlanta Chamber.

 IDENTIFYING THE NEED